originality2/cloud-eng-intro-lab/IaaS-README.md

-# Introduction to Cloud Computing: Windows Setup
+# Introduction to Cloud Computing: IaaS Lab

-There is some setup involved in having the flask app run locally and Windows has a lot of incompatibility issues inc:
-- Docker Desktop is not available unless you upgrade to Pro or Enterprise
-- Make is not available by default
-- Bash is not default
-- The solution (WSL, I seriously recommend installing it) currently does not allow install of Docker.

-Luckily, there are solutions to this.
-We are going to set up a Virtual Machine on GCP called a compute instance.
-This is not the best solution, but will allow you to edit your Flask app before we get to App Engine later.
+This is an optional step, but here are the instructions to deploy the app to Compute Engine (an Infrastructure as a Service product)

 ### Step One: Making a VM
 - In the [GCP Console], navigate to Compute Engine -> Vm Instances in the Navigation Menu.